The interest rates for the current projects are great. Just keep in mind that the loans are not guaranteed !

 Conclusion : my opinion about Crowdestor

-However, Crowdestor currently seems like a nice complement to CrowdEstate and BulkEstate.
-The interest rate for the currently featured project is great, and the provided documentation is convincing.
-I invested a small sum in the current project, and plan to invest in the next one in order to get a better insight of their performance.
+However, Crowdestor currently seems like a nice complement to the more senior CrowdEstate and BulkEstate.
+It actually looks a lot like Envestio, maybe with more speculative opportunities.
+The interest rate for the currently featured projects are great, and the provided documentation is convincing.
+I invested a small sum in several projects, and plan to invest in the next ones in order to get a better insight of their performance.

 As usual, I’ll complete this review as time goes by.
 Stay tuned !